 This is cast iron with a coating, like Lodge & Le Creuset.
 People tend to like these in place of cast iron because of the iron in "raw" cast iron.
-But some of the enamelled that is used can contain lead or cadmium, which both can pose a health risk.
-To be sure look for 3rd party certification like BSCI, SMETA, SEDEX, SA800, ISO9001.
+But some of the enameled that are used can contain lead or cadmium, which both can pose a health risk.
+To be sure look for 3rd party certifications like BSCI, SMETA, SEDEX, SA800, ISO9001.

 A lot of professional chefs use them, they are a lightweight version of cast iron.
 Lodge offers preseasoned alternatives.